neuraln8/THRYVE-PERSONA-PREVIEW/README.md

-# Simple Chatbot using Groq Cloud and Streamlit
+# NN8 PERSONA PREVIEW THRYVE

 ## Description
 This is a simple chatbot application built with Streamlit and Groq Cloud API.
 The chatbot uses a system prompt for a persona and interacts with users through a user-friendly interface.